makrai/notes/rothe1907-pretrainded-seq-gen.md

 # Abstract

-* We developed a Transformer-based sequence-to-sequence model that is
+* We developed a Transformer-based sequence-to-sequence model
   * compatible with publicly available pre-trained BERT, GPT-2 and RoBERTa chpts
   * initializing our model, both encoder and decoder, with these checkpoints
 * extensive empirical study on its utility